varp/vardan.pro/_posts/2017-11-30-grand-refactoring-of-sublimetext-nodejs-plugin.markdown

 SublimeText, as always.
 I installed Nodejs plugin from [packagecontrol.io](https://packagecontrol.io) and found several bugs as I mentioned earlier.
 I thought...
 Ohh, this is awful, take in count that Nodejs was a hype, and still the hype, but nowadays with a small pressure of Go.
+IMHO. 😇

 In a such situation I directly go the GitHub repository of the project and looking for recent activity, to be sure that project is not abandoned.
 I saw